Blossom Menstrual Cup Review

 The Takeaway on the Blossom Cup:

 The Blossom Cup is a decent choice for someone looking for a reasonably priced cup that is made in the USA.
-They have a 4.5/5 star rating on Amazon USA, with 3000+ reviewers.
-This means plenty of very satisfied customers.

 It’s a top-quality cup made from medical grade silicone and it certainly safe to use.
 We also love their 90-day money back guarantee.
 A company that puts their money where their mouth is?
 Love it!
 And we’re sure you will too.
 And if you don’t?
 Just return the Blossom Cup for a full refund.

 The Blossom Cup is easy to insert and remove and doesn’t seem to leak for most people.
 It has a nice balance between soft and stiff.
 This means that it pops into place well, but that it isn’t uncomfortable to wear.